 The most of the lights in this house was shining brightly.
 And immediately that attracted the attention of the neighbours who participated in the event.
 A small commotion started and to the neighbours’ surprise, even one stray dog got into the act by barking at this house which has lights on.

 The neighbour who had the lights on was alone in the house.
 His wife and his daughter were out shopping.

 So when they returned, they were surprised to see the commotion and the daughter who knew about Earth Hour, rushed in and within seconds, the lights in the house went off.
 Strangely the stray dog which was barking suddenly stopped barking and went off on its business.

 The neighbour, who had the lights on, sheepishly walked out and realised that all the nights in the neighbourhood were off too.
 He remarked that he was not aware that there is an event called Earth Hour and the meaning of the event until he was “briefed” by his daughter.

-The success of the event called Earth Hour is solely depends on people’s awareness and continued promotion of the event.
-And to ensure that Earth Hour does not end up as “one hour in a day”, “a day in a year” event – the organisers need to tie it with continued promotion and environment issues so that one can capitalise on the event.
+The success of the event called Earth Hour solely depends on people’s awareness and continued promotion of the event.
+And to ensure that Earth Hour does not end up as a “one hour in a day”, “a day in a year” event – the organisers need to tie it with continued promotion and environmental issues so that one can capitalise on the event.